apache/parquet-testing/data/README.md

 }
 ```

-## Primitive REPEATED fields with no LIST schema
+## REPEATED primitive fields with no LIST annotation
 ```
 Metadata for file: repeated_primitive_no_list.parquet